 1. Can be more expensive

-Whilst there are some cheaper variations of Turkish towels this con is definately true.
+Whilst there are some cheaper variations of Turkish towels this con is definitely true.
 On average Turkish towels will always be more expensive than regular towels however you do need to consider all the benefits and weigh up what is important to you.

 Relating directly to the cost element of this disadvantage consider the durability and longevity of a Turkish towel, you may have to replace a regular towel two or three times in the time you own a Turkish towel.